ivanStraltsou/code-wars/katas/concat-arrays/readme.md

 ####Description:

-Implement a function concatArrays which takes two arrays of random length as arguments and returns a result array such as follows:
+Implement a function concatArrays which takes two arrays of random length as arguments and returns sum of array items such as follows:

 ####Example: